 Guitar fretboard notes memorization is a time-consuming process.
 However, you can significantly shorten the time it takes to memorize the fretboard notes with the help of all the resources and tips presented in this article.

-If you want to memorize the notes extremely fast, you can use a little book called “Memorize the fretboard in less than 24 hours” alongside all the free downloadable resources on this page.
+If you want to memorize the notes extremely fast, you can use a little book called “Memorize the Fretboard in less than 24 hours” or the patented Guitar Fretboard Note Map Decals/Stickers (Amazon Link), which are affordable, effective, and don’t harm the fretboard, alongside all the free downloadable resources on this page.

-Suppose you are looking for more in-depth fretboard training so you’ll be able to navigate between scales or chords quickly, it is recommended to use the professional and popular “Guitar Fretboard Workbook” (By Musician Institute press).
+If you are looking for more in-depth fretboard training so you can quickly navigate between scales or chords, it is recommended that you use the professional and popular “Guitar Fretboard Workbook” (by Musician Institute Press).

 Here is a good tip if you’re just getting started: